 Some studies indicate that people's face and body movements are connected, in specific ways, to their psychological state at a given moment.
 The details about which expressions correspond to what psychological states, and how tightly they correlate, is a question that researcher groups, like CT, are still investigating.
 However, the existence of a link between body movements and our construction of thoughts & language remains well supported.

-can a person’s typical range of expressions tell us anything unvarying about their personal mode of thought processing?
-And do people with the same range of expressions share anything unvarying across their thought processes?
-We hypothesize the answer is yes, and that people’s aggregated range of expressions can be mapped against others who share their range to make predictions about what is universal across their psychologies.
+We hypothesize the answer is yes, and that people's aggregated range of expressions can be mapped against others who share their range to make predictions about what is universal across their psychologies.

 In order to test this hypothesis, we gather hundreds of samples, analyze their gestures and create a catalog of the most common expressive signals.
 We then group people into expressive clusters according to where they fit within this catalog of signals.
 Once a person is grouped into their expressive "type", we administer a psychological survey to see whether there is indeed a correlation to the psychologies of others in their movement-grouping.